PyRigi/PyRigi/doc/userguide/tutorials/rigidity_tutorial.md

 ### Class methods

 Alternatively, the realization can be specified by using a class method.
-For instance, ``Simplicial`` creates a realization on the ``d``-simplex.
+For instance, {meth}`~.Framework.Simplicial` creates a realization on the ``d``-simplex.

 ```{code-cell} ipython3